 The safety and efficacy of Ingrezza was evaluated in a randomized, double-blind, placebo-controlled trial where 128 individuals with chorea associated with Huntington's disease received either Ingrezza or placebo.
 The treatment duration was 12 weeks followed by a 2-week period off drug.
 Ingrezza achieved primary efficacy endpoint of improvement in total Maximal Chorea scores by 4.6 units compared to 1.4 units in the placebo group from baseline to the end of the treatment period.
-In a clinician-rated global impression of change (CGI-C), clinicals rated 43% of the patients treated with Ingrezza experienced "Much Improved" or "Very Much Improved" compared to 13% of patients treated with placebo.
-Similarly in a patient-rated global impression of change (PGI-C), 53% patients treated with Ingrezza experienced "Much Improved" or "Very Much Improved" compared to 26% of the patients treated with placebo.
+In a clinician-rated global impression of change (CGI-C), clinicals rated 43% of the patients treated with Ingrezza experienced "Much Improved" or "Very Much Improved" compared to 13% of patients treated with Ingrezza experienced "Much Improved" or "Very Much Improved" or "Very Much Improved" or "Very Much Improved" compared to 26% of the patients treated with placebo.